cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

   When you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Creator, which is used only for **debugging**. **Note**: When the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.

   If you don't check the **Keystore**, you need to configure the signature files **certificate.pem path** and **private.pem path**, where you build a rpk package that you can **publish directly**.
-The user can configure two signature files by using the **...** button to the right of the input box. **Note**: These two signature files are not recommended to be placed in the build directory of the publish package, otherwise the build directory will be emptied each time when it is built, resulting in file loss.<br>
+The user can configure two signature files by using the **...** button to the right of the input box. **Note**: These two signature files are not recommended to be placed in the **build/quickgame** directory of the publish package, otherwise the build directory will be emptied each time when it is built, resulting in file loss.<br>
   The user can generate the signature files from the command line, as follows:

     - How to generate a release signature